The Promises and Perils of Residential Proptech: In a Nutshell

 1. Landlord Tech Enables the Financialization of the Housing Market

 In the wake of the devastation of the Great Recession, Wall Street saw an opportunity in the single-family housing market.
-The U.S. averaged 10,000 home foreclosures a day in 2008.
+In 2008, U.S. foreclosure filings spiked by more than 81%.
 With so many homes newly unoccupied and too few people with homebuying resources, the Federal Housing Finance Agency (FHFA) created the REO (Real Estate Owned)-to-Rental program in 2012—a pilot program that paved the way for large investors to purchase foreclosed homes in bulk and turn them into rental properties.
 The program’s intent was to prevent vacant homes and communities; it did so by bringing the profit motives of private equity firms to America’s doorstep.

 With new digital tools and thousands of data points, investor owners came to use algorithms to optimize for profit—at the tenants’ expense.